brenmcnamara/Portfolio/README.md

     put together notes summarizing my thoughts on the work and ideas for future research / investigation.

-  - Almost all papers have been related to research around Deep Learning for Natural Language Understanding.
+  - Almost all papers have been related to research in Deep Learning for Natural Language Understanding.

 - [Neural Machine Translation Modeling](https://github.com/brenmcnamara/NMT)

-  - This project is at its initial stages.
-It is the culmination of personal research done in Neural Machine Translation using Deep Learning.
+  - This project is at its initial stages, and is the culmination of personal research done in Neural Machine Translation with Deep Learning.

   - The goal is to implement many of the best models in NMT research to gain an intuition of how these models differ and best practices for data